machdyne/zeitlos/docs/ports.md

 ### Flow control: an explicit, deliberate gap for v1

+**`sw/apps/serial` is the first provider where this is not purely theoretical.** A UART has a far end that does not wait: the 16550's receive FIFO is 16 bytes, a scheduler slice is 1.365ms, and at 115200 that is 15.7 bytes of arrival per slice.
+So bytes CAN be lost, and are lost in the wire's direction rather than in the port protocol's.

+That is not this gap, though, and the distinction matters: the loss happens between the wire and the provider, before any port message exists. `serial` reports it from the 16550's own overrun bit rather than hiding it, and no amount of port-level flow control would prevent it -- the fix there is a deeper FIFO in gateware (`rtl/esp32_rxfifo.v` is the precedent) or a slower baud rate.
+See `docs/uart1.md`.

 Fire-and-forget `Z_BLOB` messages have no backpressure beyond "the mailbox is only `Z_MAILBOX_DEPTH` deep and `z_msg_send()` fails when it's full" (`docs/messaging.md`). **Real-hardware finding: this